epam/hub-extensions/kubernetes/README.md

 # kubernetes

 Provides configuration to use with kuberenetes requirement.
-We cannot expect that CLI user will follow superhub naming conventions.
+We cannot expect that CLI user will follow hubctl naming conventions.
 Historically it has been designed for automation tasks.

 Yet, we cannot guarantee that some of the components will want to modify a kubeconfig file (`kubeflow` component is notorious for doing that).
 In this case user should not be affected.
 So, at present if any stack component will try to modify file, it will be limited to kubeconfig created by `./configure` script